Early Childhood Education Foundational Certificate

 After Bristol

-All courses may be applied to an Associate in Science Early Childhood Education.
-Graduates of this certificate have gone on to teach in private child care programs and family child care.
-Upon completion of the certificate, students meet the education qualification standards for teacher qualifications according to the Massachusetts Department of Early Education and Care.
+All courses within this program may be applied to both the Certificate of Achievement in Early Childhood Education and the Associate in Science Early Childhood Education.
+Graduates of this certificate have successfully pursued careers in private early childhood programs and family child care settings.
+Upon completion, students meet the educational and experiential requirements for teacher qualification, as well as the educational criteria for Lead Teacher certification, as established by the Massachusetts Department of Early Education and Care.

 Special Requirements for the Program